dezeroku/GeckoDriver_ARMv6/README.md

 I've used Docker image from https://github.com/dlecan/rust-crosscompiler-arm .

-Feel free to use compiled binaries, I don't guarantee that they are completely working, but they should be functional at the moment.
+Feel free to use compiled binaries, I don't guarantee that they will work without problems, but they should be functional at the moment.

 In the near future I will probably compile all releases of geckodriver, maybe someone will make use of them.